SiteFox – “The more sites that link to you, the more your credibility increases.“

 Instead of sending your prospect directly to your homepage, direct them to a landing page containing a freebie, make the anchor text relevant or let the webmaster choose the anchor text after trying out the freebie (you know the webmaster him/herself can be a prospect, do you?).

-4. Link Building Creates A First Bridge
+4. Link Building Creates The First Bridge

 Your website is pretty much a lonely, useless and unknown thing until you get the first backlink.
 But if you do what Google says — have a good website and hope someone will link back to you — you’re better off without a website at all.
 Paper flyers and brochures will do a better job for you, if that’s the case.